Low Histamine Diet Plan

 Some histamine foods lists were created by listing every food someone in a study reacted to.
 But those reactions may not have been due to histamines alone.
 They could have been allergic reactions.

-They could also have been related to other food sensitivities like oxalate, etc. And many of those studies didn’t even control for reactions to things like salicylates, oxalates, and other food sensitivities.
+And many of those studies didn’t even control for reactions to things like salicylates, oxalates, and other food sensitivities.
 So, the lists became far too limited.

 Some histamine foods lists include a lot of high sugar or packaged foods in the “safe” column.
 But processed foods (even gluten-free!) can make MCAS and Histamine Intolerance worse over time!

-I wanted this low histamine diet plan to be the best possible for you if you have Mast Cell Activation Syndrome and Histamine Intolerance.
+We wanted this low histamine diet plan to be the best possible for you if you have Mast Cell Activation Syndrome and Histamine Intolerance.

 Now, as you work on your low histamine diet plan, it’s important to know that everyone has a different level of tolerance or intolerance.